 TileEntitySpecialRenderer to render that TE in place of the item.
 For all other items, it will use the

-Item#setTileEntityItemStackRenderer; refer to TileEntityItemStackRenderer page for more information.
+Item$Properties#setISTER.
+Refer to ItemStackTileEntityRenderer page for more information.

 Whatever texture should be used for the particles.
 For blocks, this shows when an entity falls on it, when it breaks, etc. For items, this shows when it breaks or when it’s eaten.